Dictionary of Revolutionary Marxism

 [Intro to be added...]

-From an economic standpoint the regime in North Korea has been a dismal total failure.
-When the two countries were established the North had more industrial development than the South, though it is true that most of that in the North was obliterated by the massive U.S. bombing during the Korean War.
+From an economic standpoint the regime in North Korea has been a dismal total failure since at least 1975.
+When the two countries were established at the end of World War II, the North had more industrial development than the South (which was more agricultural).
+It is true, however, that most of industry in the North was totally obliterated by the massive U.S. bombing during the Korean War.
 Still, even as late as the early 1970s the per capita GDP of the two countries was virtually the same.
 Since then, however, the South, with the aid of the U.S. and Japan, has zoomed upward, while the North has stagnated and even declined despite aid from the Soviet Union and China.
 Per capita GDP in the North is now apparently less than 5% of that in the South.
 (See the chart at the right which was posted on a Washington Post blog on 12/19/11.
-We can’t vouch for its total accuracy, but it certainly reflects at least the approximate situation.)
+We can’t vouch for this chart’s total accuracy, but it certainly reflects at least the approximate situation.)
 One commentator noted that “Each year the dollar value of South Korea’s GDP expansion equals the entire North Korean economy.”

 In agriculture the situation has been even worse in the North, where major famines have led to the deaths of possibly more than one million people and the serious malnutrition of many more millions.
 And that is despite food aid from China and extensive U.N. emergency food aid.